 Keep the student practicing consistently: Make sure your child keeps practicing at least 5 days a week.
 If they are downward-spiraling, the spiral and loss of interest will only intensify with little to no practice, because not only do they not like it, but suddenly nothing that they play sounds good (because they're not practicing!)
 The only way to get out of this kind of pattern is to practice and through practicing, start enjoying playing piano again.

 - Alternatives: Piano is arguably a tough instrument, as a student often has to read and play many notes at a time per beat, all stacked on top of one another.
 Some students have trouble with this kind of reading and coordination, but may be musically successful switching to a band instrument or using their talents in a choir.
-(Both band and choir usually have you play or sing only one note at a time!)
+(Both band and choir usually have you play or sing only one note at a time, which can be easier for some kids.)